netsider/facemash-clone/README.md

 This project originally began as an experiment into the algorith the original version of Facemash (the predecessor to Facebook) uses, the ELO formula.
 After figuring out how the ELO formula worked, I wanted to recreate a simple version of Facemash, since I couldn't find one.
 While recreating Facemash, I realized the formula could also be used to rate other things, which led me to create the "Doppeganger version" of Facemash, which is used to rank how alike celebrities look instead of how attractive the person is, like Facemash.<br>

 <br><strong>Recent Changes (All Versions):</strong><br>
+• Make both Bootstrap and Foundation responsive/mobile versions of one/more of these.<br>
+• Make strict version of one/more of these?. <br>
 • Move/other-versions to own repos?<br>
+• <strike>See how TS version Randy made is any different than regular.</strike> (It's not)<br>

 <br><strong>Recent Changes (NodeJS API version):</strong><br>
 • Sanitize user input (needed?).<br>